- Highs: Easy online interface. Competitive fees. Subscriptions more flexible than previously.

 How the virtual terminal works

-With no technical setup required and minimal training, the Worldpay virtual terminal just requires users to log in and enter their customer, credit card and product information to process the transaction.
-The interface itself isn’t the most attractive design on the market, and it’s definitely not quite as user-friendly as some of its competitors.
+With no technical setup required and minimal training, you just log in via a browser and enter customer details, card information and order details to process the transaction.
+The interface itself isn’t the most attractive design on the market, and it’s definitely not as user-friendly as some of its competitors.

 - ‘Card on file’ which supports the streamlined processing of future payments from an existing customer.

 - Comprehensive transaction reports available online, anywhere and any time.

 - Payment portal that is customisable to fit with your business branding.